adnanmk4/adnanmk4/README.md

 🖥️ Web and mobile development enthusiast, deeply involved in building impactful applications using React and modern web technologies.

-🌱 Continuously learning and growing—always leveling up my skills in HTML, CSS, JavaScript, and React.
+🌱 Continuously learning and growing—always leveling up my skills.

 🚀 On a mission to craft fast, reliable, and user-friendly digital experiences.